sachincogoport/sachinAIMA.github.io/markdown/3-Solving-Problems-By-Searching/exercises/ex_34/question.md

 Consider the problem of moving $k$ knights from $k$ starting squares
 $s_1,\ldots,s_k$ to $k$ goal squares $g_1,\ldots,g_k$, on an unbounded chessboard, subject to the rule that no two knights can land on the same square at the same time.
-Each action consists of moving *up to* $k$ knights simultaneously.
+Each action consists of moving <i>up to</i> $k$ knights simultaneously.
 We would like to complete the maneuver in the smallest number of actions.<br>

 1. What is the maximum branching factor in this state space, expressed